dbry/audio-resampler/README.md

                                  (absolute or +/-relative to source)

  Web:       Visit www.github.com/dbry/audio-resampler for latest version and info
 ```

 ## Caveats

-- The resampling engine is a single C file, with another C file for the biquad filters (now 4th-order)
+- The resampling engine is a single C file, with another C file for the biquad filters (now 4th-order),
-and another for the decimation.
-Don't expect the quality and performance of more advanced libraries,
+another for the decimation and one for the extrapolation.
+Don't expect the quality and performance of
-but also don't expect much difficulty integrating it.
-The simplicity and flexibility of this code
+more advanced libraries utilizing multi-stage filters, but also don't expect much difficulty integrating
-might make it appealing for many applications, especially on limited-resource systems.
+it.
+The simplicity and flexibility of this code might make it appealing for many applications, especially
+on limited-resource systems.
 - In the command-line program, unknown RIFF chunk types are correctly parsed on input files, but are
 *not* passed to the output file, and pipes are not supported.
 - The command-line program is not very restrictive about the option parameters, so it's very easy to